Hardy Amies (fashion house): Commercial success

-Amies also undertook design for in-house work wear, which developed from designing special clothes for the England 1966 World Cup team, the 1972 British Olympic squad; and groups such as the Oxford University Boat Club and London Stock Exchange.
+Amies also undertook design for work wear, which developed from designing special clothes for England's 1966 World Cup team, the 1972 British Olympic squad; and groups such as the Oxford University Boat Club and London Stock Exchange.
 During the mid-1970s, he ventured into interior design, including designs for Crown Wallpaper.
 In 1974, Amies was entered into the International Best Dressed List Hall of Fame.

 2001: A Space Odyssey

 In 1967, Amies was commissioned by director Stanley Kubrick to design the costumes for his film 2001: A Space Odyssey.
 The collection allowed Amies to design totally futuristic fashions.
-In 2001, the standard attire was a business-as-usual approach to the corporate fashion.
+In 2001, the standard attire was a business-as-usual approach to corporate fashion.
 There were no neck-ties as they were in zero gravity.
 The Russian women scientists wore dark conservative clothing, reflecting their own conservative values.
 Although Kubrick's 2001 wardrobe was practical, it still reflected the mid-1960s slender look.
 The military and spacecraft uniforms were as common as they are now, with no dramatic changes.
 American women in 2001 retained roles they held in the 1960s as Hotel receptionists and air stewardesses.
-The women wore space-age travelling hats while carrying hand bags.
+The women wore space-age travelling hats while carrying handbags.
 According to 'Setting the Scene' by Robert S. Sennett (Harry N. Abrams, Inc., Publishers, 1994), many design elements of the film seem to reflect swinging London c.
-1968, rather than the imagined future.
+1968 rather than the imagined future.
 The stewardesses' uniforms, designed by Hardy Amies, look like the uncomfortable unisex pant suits that were being promoted in the late 1960s.
-An epic science fiction film, it demonstrated the immense range of Amies' design ability, and was nominated for four Academy Awards – receiving one for visual effects.
+An epic science fiction film, it demonstrated the immense range of Amies' design ability and was nominated for four Academy Awards – receiving one for visual effects.
 The film was an inductee of the 1991 National Film Registry list.

 Amies' work was seen in a handful of other films of the 1960s: he dressed Albert Finney in Two for the Road, Tony Randall in The Alphabet Murders, Joan Greenwood in The Amorous Prawn and Deborah Kerr in The Grass is Greener.

 Queen Elizabeth II

 Amies is best known to the British public for his work for Queen Elizabeth II.
-The association began in 1950, when Amies made several outfits for the then Princess Elizabeth's royal tour to Canada.
-Although the couture side of the Hardy Amies business was traditionally less financially successful, the award of a Royal Warrant as official dressmaker in 1955 gave his house respectability and publicity.
-One of his best known creations is the gown he designed in 1977 for Queen Elizabeth's Silver Jubilee portrait, which he said was "immortalised on a thousand biscuit tins."
+The association began in 1950 when Amies made several outfits for then Princess Elizabeth's royal tour to Canada.
+Although the couture side of the Hardy Amies business was traditionally less financially successful, the award of a Royal Warrant as an official dressmaker in 1955 gave his house respectability and publicity.
+One of his best-known creations is the gown he designed in 1977 for Queen Elizabeth's Silver Jubilee portrait, which he said was "immortalised on a thousand biscuit tins."
 An estimated 500 million people watched the day of events on television.
 Knighted in 1989, Amies held the Warrant until his death in 2003.
-He gave up visiting The Queen himself in 1990 so that his Design Director Ken Fleetwood could create for the Queen until 1996.
+He gave up visiting The Queen himself in 1990 so that his Design Director, Ken Fleetwood, could create for the Queen until 1996.
 The House of Hardy Amies was still designing for her under Design Director Jon Moore until 2002.